Young Widows

 Young Widows is an American band from Louisville, Kentucky.
-They have released four full-length albums and seven split EPs.
+They have released five full-length albums and seven split EPs.

 History

 Young Widows formed in 2006 from the ashes of mathcore group Breather Resist.
 In December 2005, lead singer Steve Sidoni left Breather Resist, and guitarist Evan Patterson and bassist Nick Thieneman assumed the vocal duties.
 They entered the studio in early 2006 but found that their sound had changed significantly.
 They then changed the name from Breather Resist to Young Widows.

 Preceded by a split 7-inch with Coliseum, their debut full length titled Settle Down City was released in September 2006 on Jade Tree Records.
 Citing a lack of interest from Jade Tree, the band later moved to Temporary Residence Limited where they released their second album Old Wounds in September 2008.
 In late 2008 and early 2009, a series of four split 7-inchs were released featuring Young Widows and a different band for every split.
 These were all released by Temporary Residence, and when put together the covers form one 14x14" picture.
 Original drummer Geoff Paton was replaced by Jeremy McMonigle in 2008.
 They have toured with bands such as Pelican, Russian Circles, These Arms Are Snakes, Thursday, The Fall of Troy, La Dispute and Daughters.

 Their third album, In and Out of Youth and Lightness was released by Temporary Residence in April 2011 and sees the band taking their sound in a quieter noise rock and gothic rock-influenced direction.

 Young Widows released its fourth studio album titled Easy Pain on May 13, 2014, through Temporary Residence.

+Young Widows released its fifth studio album titled Power Sucker on March 21, 2025, through Temporary Residence.